deeptir18/cornflakes-scripts/README.md

 nodes in the Cloudlab Utah cluster (the dataset containing the traces is located on the Utah cluster); we highly recommend c6525-100g, then d6515, and then c6525-25g.
 Our evaluation in the paper used c6525-100g machines (but the instructions should work on all three machine types).
-If you use
-c6525-25g machines (due to 100g machines not being available) you may see different results (lower raw throughputs), because the network bandwidth is lower, for the reproduction of Figure 5, where the copy-zero-copy tradeoff may change.
+If you use c6525-25g machines and try to replicate all of Figure 5 (rather than the portion provided here), you may see different results in the form of lower raw throughputs, because the system may get limited by the NIC bandwidth.

 ## Profile
 The cloudlab profile is located [here](https://www.cloudlab.us/p/955539a31b0c7be330933414edd8d4af54f7dbec).
 Please instantiate the profile with the latest `main` default branch.
 Steps 0-4 should take a couple minutes; Step 5 takes about 1 hour for all the dependencies to install; Step 6 takes another couple minutes to power cycle the machines again.